-Vibration plates have been big business in a lot of bespoke gyms and health spas for the last few years, but recently they’ve been making inroads into home health and fitness too, with smaller, cheaper models that are perfectly designed to easily fit in the corner of your room.
+A regular feature at most modern gyms and health spas but recently they’ve been making inroads into home health and fitness too, with smaller, cheaper oscillating plates that are perfectly designed to fit in the corner of your room.

 "Bluefin's 4D plate is one of the best selling plates in the UK.
 Its extremely sturdy and a good choice for everything from home fitness to helping circulation."

 Mirafit Slimline Vibration Plate

 "Mirafit's Slimline packs a lot of features into a small frame, for a very reasonable price."